 If you use the salting method, you may want to reduce the amount of salt you add to the recipe.

 I like using sour cream in this recipe to keep the tzatziki sauce low in carbs.
 That means it’s great to pair with other keto foods.

 An easy option is to serve it as a dipping sauce for freshly chopped low-carb vegetables.
-Keto friendly dippers like my parmesan crisp recipe would be nice as well.
+Keto friendly dippers like my parmesan crisp recipe would be great with it as well.

 It’s also fantastic with anything you cook on the grill!
-The smoky flavor combined with the cool tang of the sauce is so delicious.
+The smoky flavor of the meat combined with the cool tang of this sauce is so delicious.
 Looking for a fun option for dinner?
 Make some keto friendly gyros!
 Just grill up your protein of choice, add it to a coconut flour tortillas, then top it off with some feta and tzatziki!

 Other Recipes to Try